slo1958/sl-xj-lib-data/GETTING STARTED.md

 - run a groupby operation, the first array indicates the columns to group, the second array indicates the columns to sum
 - iterate thru the rows of the calculated table

-The method AddColumn() returns the column as a, clAbstractDataSerie.
+The method AddColumn() returns the column as a clAbstractDataSerie.
 We do not use this returned value, so we use a ‘call’ to tell that to the compiler.

+The code is available in the source tree as Example_030.

 ## What if we have a column for quantity and another column for unit price